 - It takes a few days to open an account

-Overall, I am very impressed by Investart!
-Their offer is exciting.
-It is actually so interesting that I just opened an account and started investing with Investart to test it.
+Overall, I am impressed by Investart!
+Their offer is interesting.
+When it was free, I opened an account and started investing with Investart to test it.

-The great thing about Investart is that it lets you invest without any management fees!
-Actually, without any fees of any sort!
 You can use Investart like a Robo-Advisor, and it will choose a portfolio based on your needs.
-Or you can manage your own portfolio directly.
+Or you can manage your portfolio directly.
 And you have access to U.S. ETFs!
 So, this is a very efficient portfolio.

-Of course, nothing is perfect.
-For instance, there you have only a limited set (about 70) of ETFs you can invest in.
-Also, Investart is a very young company, and they still have to work on their business model.
-So, we will have to wait and see how this works in the long-term.
+There are also some other disadvantages.
+For instance, you have only a limited set (about 70) of ETFs you can invest in.
+Also, Investart is a very young company, and they still have to work on the business model.
+So, we will have to wait and see how this works long-term.

 If you need help setting your portfolio, you can look at my guide for creating your own ETF portfolio from scratch.